 PAF 424 Comprehensive Emergency Management Addresses theory and management techniques for emergency preparedness, including mitigation, preparedness, response, and recovery.
 Prerequisites: completed 45+ hours.

 PAF 425 National Incident Management System (NIMS) Covers concepts, terminology, players, compliance requirements, including doctrine of National Incident Management System per HSPD-5.
 Discussion of National Response Plan.
-Prerequisites: completed 45+ hours.
+Prerequisites: completed 45+ credits.

 PAF 460 Public Service Ethics Examines the role, values, and issues of public management in the context of democratic governance, citizen participation, power structures, and professional codes of conduct, with an emphasis on developing skill in critical and ethical reasoning and decision making.